BAgrSc (Hons) (NFQ Level 8)

 Assessment includes continuous assessment (e.g. class tests, essays) and end-of-trimester written examinations.
 In your ﬁnal year, assessments are largely based on the project reports.

 International Study Opportunities

 All or part of your ﬁve-month PWE in third year can be taken abroad, with possibilities including Japan, New Zealand, Australia, USA, Britain and Europe.
-Studying abroad for one semester is also a popular option for many students.
+Studying abroad for one trimester is also a popular option for many students.